redblobgames/circular-obstacle-pathfinding/README.md

 # A\* algorithm

-Review A\*, emphasizing that it works on graphs.
-We'll want to represent the surfing and hugging edges, as well as the nodes, in this graph.
-A\* is versatile and does not need to be modified for this problem (is this true?).
+A _partial path_ is a series of steps from the start point to some intermediate point.
+A* works by evaluating a set of partial paths, generating new paths from the most promising path in the set, and terminating once it finds a complete path to the goal that it can prove to be better than any of the remaining possibilities.
+To do this, A* keeps the partial paths in a priority queue, sorted by estimated length.
+A partial path's estimated length is the actual measured length of the path so far, plus a guess of the remaining distance to the goal.
+This guess must be an _underestimate_; that is, the guess can be less than the actual distance, but not greater.
+In most pathfinding problems, a good underestimate is the geometric straight-line distance from the intermediate point to the goal.
+The actual best path from an intermediate point to the goal might be longer than the straight line distance, but it can't be shorter.

+When A* begins, the priority queue contains just one partial path: the start point.
+The algorithm works by repeatedly removing the most promising path from the priority queue.
+If this path ends at the goal point, the algorithm is done&mdash;the priority queue ensures that no other path could possibly be better.
+Otherwise, A* generates a set of new paths by taking single steps in all possible directions, and places these new paths back into the priority queue.

 # Graph

+A* works on a _graph_: a collection of _nodes_ connected by _edges_.
+When generating new paths from a partial path that ends at node _q_, A* makes a new path for each out-edge leading from _q_.
+In a grid-based world that doesn't support diagonal movement, the new paths correspond to taking one step north, south, east and west.
+On a grid with diagonal movement, A* makes additional paths for going northeast, southeast, etc.

-It's time to convert the forest into a graph that A* can use.
-Remember that all the paths consist of line segments and arc sections.
-The segments and arcs act as edges in the graph; the endpoints of the segments and arcs become the nodes.
+Before A* can run on the forest of round obstacles, we need to convert it into a graph that A* can use.
+Remember that all the paths through the forest consist of alternating line segments and arc sections.
+The segments and arcs act as edges in the graph; the endpoints of the segments and arcs&mdash;and the start and goal points&mdash;become the nodes.
 A path through this graph is a series of nodes (that is, segment or arc endpoints) connected by edges (that is, segments or arcs).

 [interactive diagram showing the path broken into segments and arcs with common endpoints]